Ropewalk

 A ropewalk is a long straight narrow lane, or a covered pathway, where long strands of material are laid before being twisted into rope.
 Due to the length of some ropewalks, workers may use bicycles to get from one end to the other.

 Many ropewalks were in the open air, while others were covered only by roofs.
-Ropewalks historically were harsh sweatshops, and frequently caught fire, as hemp dust ignites easily and burns fiercely.
+Ropewalks historically frequently caught fire, as hemp dust ignites easily and burns fiercely.
 Rope was essential in sailing ships and the standard length for a British Naval Rope was 1000 ft.
 A sailing ship such as HMS Victory required 31 mi of rope.